Shohanmia29/bdnsi_yttc/README.md

-## Lekoil
+## BTSI web

-Lekoil is a web application based on laravel web framework.
+BTSI is a web application based on laravel web framework.

 ## Copyright